ChrisChinchilla/Chip-Shop/_cards/events/Easter_Egg_Discovered.md

 concepts: 'current_player, latest_release'
 ---

-Despite your best efforts, an itinerant programmer has snuck in a hidden feature.
+An itinerant programmer has snuck in a hidden feature.
 Thankfully, your customers love it.